vitaly-t/iter-ops/src/ops/async/README.md

 In this folder, we have operators that can only be added to an asynchronous pipeline.

-Adding these to a synchronous pipeline will throw an iteration-time error, i.e. it can be handled with `catchError`.
+Adding these to a synchronous pipeline will throw an iteration-time error, unless converted into asynchronous first (see [WiKi](https://github.com/vitaly-t/iter-ops/wiki/Asynchronous-Iterables)).

 ### EXAMPLE